 I got a big girl job right before I graduated college.
-I was over the moon, I was good at my job.
-I met someone, he was sweet and I gave him some of my precious trust.
-I thought I was “happy”.
-But I wasn’t.
+I was over the moon.
+I was good at my job.
+I met someone, he was sweet, and I gave him some of my precious trust.
+I thought I was “happy .”But I wasn’t.
 Those master manipulator traits the person that hurt me had, this person had too.
-He would make jokes at my expense, gaslight me, and really only cared about the physical side of our relationship.
+He would make jokes at my expense, gaslight me, and only care about the physical side of our relationship.

-Then I lost my job… I was so sad, so hopeless.
+Then I lost my job.
+I was so sad, so hopeless.
 I don’t even know why I lost that job.
 I had to move out of my apartment to another one.
 I didn’t have hardly any money after that move because it took almost all the money I had saved.
 My depression was at its height.

 Panic Attacks, Flashbacks, Intrusive Thoughts

 I had the most intense flashbacks that I have ever had.
-And I realized..
+And I realized.
 I wasn’t like this before this happened to me.
-I wasn’t hyperactive, I wasn’t depressed, I wasn’t anxious, I didn’t deal with intrusive thoughts or compulsions.
+I wasn’t hyperactive, I wasn’t depressed, I wasn’t anxious, and I didn’t deal with intrusive thoughts or compulsions.
 I didn’t obsess over every little thing.
 I didn’t have panic attacks.
 I realized that he caused all of this.
 But what was I to do?
 I constantly felt like I was not enough.

 When Most People Think of Suicidality

 Unless you are willing to walk through the fire in their place, just be there as a support.
 But don’t tell them everything will be fine, don’t try to fluff things up.
 Just be there.
-Just listen.
-Without judgment.
+Just listen without judgment.
 I repeat: JUST LISTEN.

 Good and Bad Days

 If you need to go to therapy, then do it.
-It is not easy, but don’t feel like you have to give your whole life story the first time you meet your therapist.
+It is not easy, but don’t feel you have to give your whole life story the first time you meet your therapist.
 If you don’t like them, find someone else.
-Get to know them, make sure they are a good fit.
+Get to know them, and make sure they are a good fit.

 You Are Not Your Trauma

 Do not lose hope.
 Even when you think there is no hope, there is always a sliver.
 Know that you are not your trauma.
 Know that you are not your past.
 No matter what you have done, know that you are loved.
-If you think no one else loves you, come talk to me.
+If you think no one else loves you, talk to me.
 If I am the only one, then so be it.
 You have someone that loves you.
 Your life is too precious to be taken so soon.
-You have a purpose in this world, you just may not have found it yet.
+You have a purpose in this world.
+You just may not have found it yet.
 Don’t lose hope.